fast-farming-community/public/README.md

 # [fast] Farming Community

-This repository contains or Changelog and other possible resources related to the [fast] Farming Community website and API.
+This repository contains our Changelog and other possible resources related to the [fast] Farming Community website and API.